FAIRplus/the-fair-cookbook/docs/content/recipes/introduction.md

 ## Acknowledgements

-The FAIR Cookbook is produced thanks to `Jupyter Book`
+The FAIR Cookbook is produced thanks to `Jupyter Book`.